The constraints of post-quantum classical gravity: Deriving constraints in post-quantum theories of Gravity

 Smearing over an observable $A$, equation \eqref{eq: tracemomkramers} becomes

-Comparing this CQ constraint to the standard momentum constraint one obtains in the purely classical case with field degrees of freedom, we see that it gives a sensible constraint in the classical limit; namely one which is satisfied by classical gravity.
+Comparing this CQ constraint to the standard momentum constraint of GR, we see that it gives a sensible constraint in the classical limit; namely one which is satisfied by classical gravity.
 We also see that in the limit where the matter remains quantum, we get a sensible constraint, in the sense that it appears satisfiable even though it contains both functionals of the classical degrees of freedom, and quantum operators.
-In particular, one could have been concerned that we would find that we had to satisfy the naive CQ constraint $\mathcal{H}_a(x)+\mathcal{P}_a(x)\approx 0$ when restricted to the constraint surface.
+In particular, one could have been concerned that we would find that we had to satisfy the naive CQ constraint $\mathcal{H}_a(x)+\qm_{m,a}(x)\approx 0$ when restricted to the constraint surface.
 This would have required setting a c-number equal to an operator equation.
 Instead, we get a CQ-equation that appears to be equivalent to finding mixed fixed points of some dynamics, which is at least possible to hold in principle.

-\subsubsection{Conservation of the Momentum Constraint \texorpdfstring{$C^a$}{C} for the scalar field}
+\subsubsection{Conservation of the momentum constraint \texorpdfstring{$C^a$}{C} for the scalar field}

 Now that we have a momentum constraint, we must check to see if it preserved in time.
 In the classical case, preservation of the momentum constraint gives rise to the Hamiltonian constraint and we expect something analogous for the CQ theory.
 Indeed, we shall find we get a constraint which is the standard Hamiltonian constraint in the classical limit -- although it appears to require additional constraints or a restriction on the lapse and shift if one is to hope that it will be preserved in time.
-We discuss the possible implications for this in section \ref{sec: discussion}.
+We discuss the possible implications for this when we conclude in section \ref{sec: discussion}.